fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 ![editor_step3](editor_step3.png)

 As a last step of world editing, let's add some dynamic objects, like boxes.
 Pick some random ground block, select its rigid body and clone it.
 Switch body type of the copy to `Dynamic`.
-Now change it's sprite texture to a box and clone the box few times, you should get something like this:
+Now change it's sprite texture to a box (drag'n'drop `data/objects/Crate.png` to
+`Texture` field) and clone the box few times, you should get something like this:

 ![editor_step4](editor_step4.png)

 Now for the player.
 As always, let's start by creating a new rigid body, add a 2D collider to it and set its shape to capsule with following parameters - `Begin = 0.0, 0.0` and `End = 0.0, 0.3`.
 Add a 2D sprite (rectangle) to the rigid body and set its texture to a texture from
 `data/characters/adventurer/Individual Sprites`.
 We also need a camera, otherwise we won't see anything.
+Add it as a child to player's rigid body.
+By default our camera will have no background, there'll be a black "void", this is not great and let's fix that.
+Select the camera and set `Skybox` property to `Some`.
+Now go to asset browser and find `data/background/BG.png`, drag'n'drop it to the `Front` field of the
+`Skybox` property.
+Don't forget to adjust far plane distance to something like `20.0`, otherwise you'll see just a portion of background image.
-Add it as a child to player's rigid body, in the end you should get something like this:
+If everything is done correctly, you should get something like this:

 ![editor_step5](editor_step5.png)

-Run the game using `Play/Stop` button at the top of the scene previewer.
-You should see pretty much the same as in the scene preview, except service graphics, such as rigid body shapes and so on.
+Save your scene to `data/scene.rgs` - go to `File -> Save Scene`, select `data` folder in the tree and set file name to `scene.rgs`.
+Now we can run the game using `Play/Stop` button at the top of the scene previewer.
+You should see pretty much the same as in the scene preview, except service graphics, such as rigid body shapes, node bounds and so on.
 Now we can start writing scripts, but at first let's make our life easier and force the editor to load the scene for us on startup.
 Go to `editor/src/main.rs` and replace this:

 ```rust,no_run
 Some(StartupData {